1. Get started

 • Clear all cards and then click

-• First generate a timetable with no constraints at all and then gradually add them.
-If the timetable can't be generated even without constraints revise your entered data by checking statistics.
+If the timetable can't be generated even without constraints, revise entered data by examining statistics.

 The problem is that the generator is not always capable of detecting that some requirements cannot be satisfied and will keep trying to solve them at all costs, perpetually working without progress, leaving the rest of the timetable in poor state.
 That's why it is necessary to prepare quality data in order to help the generator do its best.
 Notifications are an irreplaceable tool for this task.
 However, some of the oversights made while entering data cannot be seen even in the notifications.
 The problem can be solved only if you abide by the following rules:

-• Do not expect an instantly perfect timetable, because it is impossible to know beforehand whether such timetable is even possible
+• It's impossible to know in advance whether such perfect timetable is even possible

 • At first, set moderate requirements and let the generator automatically create the timetable

-• Only when you manage to get a valid timetable should you gradually increase the requirements and start the automatic improvement again
+• Only when you manage to get a valid timetable should you increase constraints and start the generator again

 The generator recognizes three levels of priority, each consisting of a number of individual requirements: